Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-Requires a spellcaster that has forgotten a loved one’s face.
+Requires a spellcaster that has forgotten a loved one's face.
 You scribe a glyph of roiling shadow in the air at a point you can see within range where it flares, draining the reality from around it in a radius 1 *(1.5m)* sphere.
 Each creature in the area must succeed on a CHA  Save or take 5d10 Force damage, or half as much on a success.
 A creature killed by this damage turns to shadow and melts away, disintegrating entirely.